 How to Participate

-The 15th Annual Innovation Forum will be held in a virtual format on September 29, 2020 at 1 pm.
+The 17th Annual Innovation Forum will be held on Tuesday, December 13th, 2022.

 As a presenter

 - Step 1: Confirm your intention to compete by emailing Cornelia Huellstrunk, the Executive Director of the Keller Center by Monday, August 1st.